MagaluCloud/terraform-provider-mgc/docs/resources/dbaas_instances.md

 ### Required

-- `instance_type` (String) Compute and memory capacity of the instance (e.g., 'DP2-16-40').
+- `instance_type` (String) Compute and memory capacity of the instance determined by the instance-type field label (e.g., 'DP2-16-40').
 Can be changed to scale the instance.
 - `name` (String) Name of the DBaaS instance.
 Must be unique within your account.
 Cannot be changed after creation.
 - `volume_size` (Number) Size of the storage volume in GB.
 Can be increased but not decreased after creation.